ZacharyVillarreal/Predicting-Humans-Affectively/README.md

 ![](images/distribution_of_emotions_images.png)

 There seems to be a much less even distribution of emotions over the image data.
-This could possibly cause a problem when it comes to training our neural networks later in this project, but we will deal with that later.
+This uneven distribution could cause a problem in training our neural networks later in this project, but we will deal with that then.
 Next, let's take a look at how the original images come in.

 Examples of Emotional Expressions:<br>